 6.1.4.
 Secretary-approved Coverage.
 (Section 2103(a)(4)) (42 CFR 457.450)

+Guidance: Section 1905(r) of the Act defines EPSDT to require coverage of (1) any medically necessary screening, and diagnostic services, including vision, hearing, and dental screening and diagnostic services, consistent with a periodicity schedule based on current and reasonable medical practice standards or the health needs of an individual child to determine if a suspected condition or illness exists; and (2) all services listed in section 1905(a) of the Act that are necessary to correct or ameliorate any defects and mental and physical illnesses or conditions discovered by the screening services, whether or not those services are covered under the Medicaid state plan.
+Section 1902(a)(43) of the Act requires that the State (1) provide and arrange for all necessary services, including supportive services, such as transportation, needed to receive medical care included within the scope of the EPSDT benefit and (2) inform eligible beneficiaries about the services available under the EPSDT benefit.

+If the coverage provided does not meet all of the statutory requirements for EPSDT contained in sections 1902(a)(43) and 1905(r) of the Act, do not check this box.

 6.1.4.1.
-Coverage the same as Medicaid State plan
+Coverage of all benefits that are provided to children under the the same as Medicaid State plan, including Early Periodic Screening Diagnosis and Treatment (EPSDT)

 6.1.4.2.
 Comprehensive coverage for children under a Medicaid Section 1115 demonstration waiver

 6.1.4.3.
-Coverage that either includes the full EPSDT benefit or that the State has extended to the entire Medicaid population
+Coverage that the State has extended to the entire Medicaid population

 Guidance: Check below if the coverage offered includes benchmark coverage, as specified in 457.420, plus additional coverage.
 Under this option, the State must clearly demonstrate that the coverage it provides includes the same coverage as the benchmark package, and also describes the services that are being added to the benchmark package.